-The Digital Media Commons (DMC) adheres to the University of South Florida and University of South Florida Library System’s policies on pets and animals that enter our lab and Studio workspace.
+The Digital Media Commons (DMC) adheres to the University of South Florida and University of South Florida Library System’s guidelines on pets and animals that enter our lab and Studio workspace.

-You can read more about these specific policies here:
+You can read more about these specific guidelines here: